kyaiooiayk/Awesome-Python-Programming-Notes/tutorials/Testing/pytest/README.md

 ***

 ## `conftest.py`
--This file helps maintain cleaner and more maintainable test code by centralizing common setup, configuration, and customization logic.
+- This file helps maintain cleaner and more maintainable test code by centralizing common setup, configuration, and customization logic.
 ***

 ## `@pytest.fixture`